SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** master

+??? abstract "Trend Micro Apex One Data Loss Prevention Alert"

+    Trend Micro Apex One has raised an alert for data loss prevention.

+    - **Effort:** intermediate

+??? abstract "Trend Micro Apex One Malware Alert"

+    Trend Micro Apex One has detected a malware.

+    - **Effort:** intermediate

 ??? abstract "Trickbot Malware Activity"

     Detects Trickbot malware process tree pattern in which rundll32.exe is parent of wermgr.exe